Dan Blewett is the co-host of STRUCK, an aerospace engineering podcast.

 How Often Are Planes Struck by Lightning?

 The Federal Aviation Administration (FAA) estimates that commercial planes are struck by lightning approximately once every 1000 flight hours.
 This converts to about one lightning strike per year, on average, per plane.

 Yet, despite consistent lightning strikes on commercial aircraft, it's exceedingly rare that planes crash or have other airborne accidents due to lightning.
-So, what is protecting commercial airliners from lightning strikes, and how do they not crash when hit by such powerful bolts of electrical energy?
+So, what protects commercial airliners from lightning strikes, and how do they not crash when hit by such powerful bolts of electrical energy?

 How Lightning Exits an Airplane

 Before we talk about how airplanes are protected from lightning, let's talk about the overall path a lightning bolt wants to take.
 Lightning strikes the aircraft because electric charge builds up on various parts of the plane.

 Small water and ice particles cause electrical charge to build at the nose, radome, and other parts, so aircraft actually have the ability to cause lightning strikes rather than simply being an innocent bystander in the wrong place at the wrong time.

 We know that electricity always follows the path of least resistance, and commercial airliners are made of aluminum skins with airframes made of a combination of metal and composite materials.
 For commercial airliners, when lightning energy reaches the aluminum skin of the aircraft, it spreads out and flows safely toward the bottom or rear of the plane before passing back into the air toward the earth.
 Cloud to plane to ground is the overall path the lightning strike will take, and when it flows mostly through the metal skin of the airplane, major damage is avoided.

 The problem, however, is that planes are made of a combination of composite and metallic structures.
 A radome is a composite enclosure that houses sensitive radar, satellite, antenna, and other equipment.